 Another of the Gods of Order.
 Mentioned and describes in Year One.

-- Odd Job Gods: His portfolio presumably centers on merchantry, judging by his name, but is stated to also include travelers, fortune (presumably meaning wealth, as luck/chance is explicitly beyond the control of the gods in this setting) and "the ties that bind".
+- Odd Job Gods: His portfolio presumably centers on merchantry, judging by his name, but is stated to also include travelers, fortune, and "the ties that bind".

 - Orphanage of Love: Has at least one dedicated to him, which Chosen Heroine grew up in.